-The most healthful way to cook potatoes is to boil, steam, or microwave them without adding any other ingredients.
+The most healthful way to cook potatoes is to boil, steam, or microwave them without adding other ingredients.
 Preparing potatoes in this way will ensure that they are very low in sugar, salt, and fat.

 Keeping the skins of the potatoes on can provide additional fiber.
-Also, up to 50 percent of the phenolic compounds in potatoes are present in the skin and attached flesh.
+Up to 50 percent of the phenolic compounds in potatoes are present in the skin and attached flesh.

 Some potato dishes are more suitable than others for people with diabetes.

 People can try this potato salad recipe, which uses low-fat mayonnaise and light sour cream to reduce the fat content.

-It is also best to avoid fried potatoes as frying them increases their calorie and fat content.
+It is also best to avoid fried potatoes, as frying them increases their calorie and fat content.